warbe-maker/VBA-Component-Management/README.md

 ### Using the _Synchronization Service_
 #### Steps
 1. Follow the [Installation](#installation) instructions and the [Enabling the _Synchronization_ service](#enabling-the-synchronization-service) instructions.
-2. Copy the productive Workbook into a dedicated folder under the configured [_CompManServiced_](#files-and-folders) folder
+2. Copy the productive Workbook into a dedicated folder under the configured [_CompManServiced_ folder](#compmans-default-files-and-folders-environment) folder
 3. Modify the VB-Project as intended while the productive Workbook remains in use!.
 4. When the development/modification has been finished, ****close the Workbook!**** and proceed with the next steps.
 5. Move the productive Workbook to the configured [_Serviced Synchronization Target Folder_](#configuration-changes) and open it.
 In case this folder has yet not been configured, switch to the open [CompMan.xlsb][1] and use the displayed _Config_ Worksheet.